giovannetor/Trinacry/poker/README.md

 14. `.pokerhelp` : Notices the game commands and some hints.
 15. `.rules` : Notices the game's rules
 16. `.poli` : Notices a quick table in game to show card's value as *Score* and *On Table*
-17. `.rank` :  Makes the BOT send you your STATS  *(Score - Tot win - Tot played - Time played - Win Rate) *
+17. `.rank` :  Makes the BOT send you your STATS  *(Score - Tot win - Tot played - Time played - Win Rate)*

 ## Commands in-game for Admins:
 1. `.adrank` : (*PRIV MSG ONLY*) Makes the BOT send a rank of players based on a parameter *(win - tot - time - score - player (playernick))*
 2. `.delplayer` : (*PRIV MSG ONLY and REQUIRES OWNER*) Delete a player from the Database.
-3. `.adminstop` : Stops an ongoing game.
+3. `.adstop poker` : Stops an ongoing game.
 No one wins.
 4. `.brmove` : Moves the game to another channel.
 5. `.brisgames` : Shows where the BOT has ongoing games.

 ### Note:
 - Linux recomended.
-- Uses Sopel 7.0.7
+- Uses Sopel v8.0.0.dev0
 - ***IMPORTANT*** : the bot sends by default some logs to a channel named *#trinacry-logs*.
 You can remove the log feature, or change the chan name.
 - ***IMPORTANT*** : the bot only works in the chan listed in `game_chan = []` (will implement the config in the future)